Battle of Ciudad Juárez (1919): Aftermath

 When the pursuit was finally discontinued, Col. Tompkins headed back north to the Rio Grande, collecting 50 saddles, 300 horses and mules and over 100 rifles that were left behind by the Villistas.
 Many of the guns were of German manufacture, so they were taken as souvenirs by the soldiers.
 Including Pvt.
 Sam Tusco and the men wounded before the intervention, two American soldiers were killed and ten were wounded during the fighting.
 The Carrancistas' casualties are unknown and the Americans reported that they killed or wounded at least 100 Villistas, including Gen. Lopez.
-There are likely to have been a lot more casualties then were reported.
+There are likely to have been a lot more casualties than were reported.
 Villa said the following in an interview with the El Paso Morning Times, on June 19, 1919:

 Conscious that the [American] bombardment was causing large numbers of casualties among the civilian population, and considering it senseless to carry on a battle against an enemy superior not only in numbers but in equipment, I ordered the evacuation of Ciudad Juarez and the dispersion of my troops until further notice ...
 I came through here because, smarting as I am to lose an important battle, there is something here that alleviates my affliction ...
 Three days ago I lost several of my best officers and hundreds of my humblest men.
 Those that carry no stars or eagles on their straw hats, afflicts me the most.

 Villa's statement has been questioned; the American artillery that bombarded Juarez focused solely on the racetrack, Villa's base, and most of his men deserted after the battle rather than being ordered to disperse.
 When Villa besieged Durango just a few weeks later he only had about 350 "bady demoralized" men left, according to a representative of the Mexico North Western Railway.
 The siege failed when the Carrancistas launched a surprise attack with trains on the Villistas' rear, forcing them to retreat.